-2. What types of research will the new FOAs fund?
+2. What types of research do the NCCIH clinical trial FOAs support?

 3. What kinds of human subjects research will NCCIH still accept through the Parent R01?